 a.
-Bargaining Unit seniority standing for the purpose of promotions, shift preference, furlough and involuntary permanent transfers shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in rank and file classifications in the bargaining unit covered by this Agreement.
+Bargaining Unit seniority standing for the purpose of promotions, furlough, recall, and placement of non-civil service covered positions; shift preference and involuntary permanent transfers, shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in rank and file classifications in the bargaining unit covered by this Agreement.